GraC2H5OH/CMF_AHF/README.md

 ### What will be done
 - Existing strategies need to be explored first.
   - Choosing a article
-  - Writing proposal(We are here)
+  - Writing proposal
-  - Collecting the data used in article
+  - Collecting the data used in article(We are here)
 - Analyze historical data using statistical methods.
 - Try to make some hypotheses about price patterns, market inefficiencies, etc.
 - Defining of trading rules.